 Division of Computing and Communication Foundations

-Communications and Information Foundations (CIF)
+CCF: Communications and Information Foundations (CIF)

-The program supports basic research in communication theory, information theory, and signal processing.
+The CIF program supports basic research in communication theory, information theory, and signal processing.
 Included in the CIF program is the reliable transmission of information in the presence of a variety of resource constraints (e.g., energy, bandwidth, computation, time, and privacy) and channel impairments (e.g., noise, multipath, interference, and eavesdroppers).
-CIF likewise has a strong interest in the role of signal processing, coding, and information theory in distributed processing systems handling massive amounts of data and impacting the control, operation and robustness of real-time devices and networks, including human-in-the-loop modeling, processing, and learning.
+CIF likewise has a strong interest in the role of signal processing, coding, and information theory in distributed processing systems handling massive amounts of data and impacting the control, operation and robustness of real-time systems and networks, including human-in-the-loop modeling, processing, and learning.

 The CIF program also supports foundational research in networking including network information theory and cross-layer research at the lower layers.
 The CIF program in networking emphasizes research in which the physical-layer attributes play an important role in understanding overall network design and performance.
 This includes cross-layer approaches that consider the impact of physical-layer characteristics on higher network layers.
 Examples include secure communication; sensor networks with applications including environmental monitoring, crowd-sourcing, and smart grids; and other application scenarios that feature massive data aggregation from distributed sensing, such as the Internet of Things.